 Publisher's series area

 Title proper of publisher's series

 Parallel titles of publisher's series

 Statement of responsibility relating to publisher's series

 Name of creator

-James Oakland (Jim) Valleau was born in 3 Nov 1916 in to Rose Anna Storey and George Carleton Valleau in Saskatchewan.
+James Oakland (Jim) Valleau was born 3 Nov 1916 to Rose Anna Storey and George Carleton Valleau in Saskatchewan.
 James was one of seven children born to Rose and George - John Ivor (1914), George William (1915), Charles Bert (1918), Edith Muriel (1921), Jean, John and Donald.

 Jim was raised on the family farm in Moose Range, Saskatchewan.
 After serving as an R.C.A.F. pilot during the Second World War, Valleau married Ethel Matheson, ca. 1945.
 By 1958, Jim and Ethel were living in Edmonton.
 Jim worked for many years in the grain business as a seed buyer.
 Jim and Ethel also operated a grain farm near Clandonald, Alberta.
 Jim and Ethel had four children - Marilyn, Bob, Tom and John.

 James Oakland Valleau died in Edmonton on 21 Dec 2014, at the age of 98.
 He is buried in the family cemetery in Moose Range, Saskatchewan.